 Last Updated: July 2019

 This section describes how to get Tethys Platform up and running as a fresh installation for app development.
-If you are upgrading an existing installation the refer to the Upgrade to 3.0.0 docs.
-If you are deploying a production instance of Tethys Portal refer to the Production Installation docs.
+If you are upgrading an existing installation then refer to the Upgrade to 3.1 docs.
+If you are deploying a production instance of Tethys Portal refer to the Production Installation Guide docs.
 If you want to contribute to the Tethys Platform source code itself then refer to the Developer Installation docs.

 Also, be sure that the system you are using meets the minimum System Requirements.